jo2k/jo2k.github.io/index.md

 - Use relative paths to links; there is no need to link from the root, like `(../blob/master/docs/doc2)` - this did not work when I tested it
 - The syntax for links is `[text](link)`
 - Create folders to separate docs, but remember to add an `index.md` page - or you'll see a "page not found" error

-It appears that markdown doesn't have a `target="_blank"` feature so that links open in a different tab, so that's a bummer.

-I'm going to try using raw html and see if that works.

-Here is a link to <a href="http://www.google.com" target="_blank">Google</a>

-That appears to work - I won't know until I publish the page - the preview shows a link.
-But my markdown linter is complaining about inline html (markdownlint MD033)

-If it works I'll just have to ignore the warning if I really want certain links to open in a new tab.
-Or just use inline links and open them in new tabs as needed.
+- Markdown doesn't have a `target="_blank"` - use raw html to publish links and force them to open in a new tab.
+Markdownlint will complain with MD033 - just ignore the warning, it will be fine